50 Questions You Must Ask to Evaluate the Quality of Your Website

 Have you performed any proofreading on the content on your site before posting?

-I can’t tell you how many times I have performed an audit and found silly errors like grammatical errors within the content, spelling errors, and other major issues.
+I can’t tell you how many times I have performed an audit and found silly errors like grammatical errors, spelling errors, and other significant issues.

 Be sure to proofread your content before posting.
-This will save a lot of editing work in the future, when you have situations that result in the SEO having to perform a lot of the editing.
+This will save a lot of editing work in the future when you have situations that result in the SEO professional having to perform a lot of the editing.

-When it’s part of your job, however, and it’s expected, grin and bear it.
-Or party and enjoy it, whichever side of the table you’re on.

 32. Have Images on the Site Been Optimized?

-Image optimizations include things like keyword phrases in the file name, image size, image load time, and making sure that images are optimized for Google image search.
+Image optimizations include keyword phrases in the file name, image size, image load time, and making sure that images are optimized for Google image search.

 Image size should match or otherwise appear to complement the design of your site.

-You wouldn’t include images that are completely irrelevant if you were doing marketing correctly, right?
+You wouldn’t include images that are entirely irrelevant if you were doing marketing correctly, right?

-In the same vein, don’t include images that appear to be completely spamming your audience.
+Similarly, don’t include images that appear to be completely spamming your audience.

 33. Does the Site Follow Web Development Best Practices?